 - Mounts and seals – Can the unit be secured and mounted and is the container sealed from water in the event it falls into the tank

-What Food Can You Put In An Automatic Fish Feeder
+What Food Can You Put In This Type Feeder

 The food types you can put into a fish feeder is a major question I get from readers.
 In general, most feeders will accommodate either flake or frozen food.
 You can place freeze-dried food, but oftentimes the freeze-dried food is too large or whole to be used efficiently in the fish feeder.
 I’ve written guides on both flake and pellet food that you can check out for detailed product reviews.
 I’ll summarize below: